rtome85/powfl/README.md

 The Vite dev server proxies every request matching `/api/*` to `http://localhost:8000`, stripping the `/api` prefix.
 The frontend therefore calls `/api/calculate-power-flow`, which lands at `POST /calculate-power-flow` on FastAPI.

-> **Note:** The backend currently returns a placeholder response (all voltages at 1.0 pu, all branch flows at 0).
-Replace the solver logic in `backend/main.py` with a pandapower call to get real results.
-See [Connecting a Real Solver](#connecting-a-real-solver) below.

 ---

 ## How to Use